Adventech/sabbath-school-lessons/src/en/2024-03/01/teacher-comments.md

 **Jesus as the Holy One**

 In line with the idea of Jesus as divine, Mark also presents Jesus Christ as “the Holy One of God” (Mark 1:24).
 This depiction may be an al­lusion to Isaiah 6, in which the Lord is presented as holy (Isa.
 6:3).
 Holy is the preferred expression used by heavenly beings to refer to the Lord.
-In Mark, even the demons recognize Jesus as the Holy One [ho hagios] (Mark 1:24); that is, they recognize Jesus as pure (Frederick W. Danker, et al., A Greek-English Lexicon of the New Testament and Other Early Christian Literature, p.
+In Mark, even the demons recognize Jesus as the Holy One [ho hagios] (Mark 1:24); that is, they recognize Jesus as pure (Frederick W. Danker, et al., _A Greek-English Lexicon of the New Testament and Other Early Christian Literature_, p.
 11).
 Purity is the essence of God’s being.
 Therefore, the demons or unclean spirits cannot stand before Him.
 Moreover, they recognize that they will be destroyed before His presence (Mark 1:24).

 **Jesus as a Teacher and Preacher**